-If you missed part one of this post that we sent out on Tuesday, check it out here.
+If you missed part one of this post, check it out here.
 The post focused on some of the wasteful tactics that a lot of campus teams employ, and offers an alternative for your talent attraction budget.

 For part 2, the focus will be on two common strategies which should be reevaluated ahead of visiting campuses and a summary of what graduating seniors are actually looking for from your campus recruiting team.
 First, those two harmful strategies: